lmfit/lmfit-py/doc/parameters.rst

 Each of these inputs is turned into an attribute of the same name.

-After a fit, a Parameter for a fitted variable (ie with vary = ``True``) will have the :attr:`value` attribute holding the best-fit value, and may (depending on the success of the fit) have obtain additional attributes.
+After a fit, a Parameter for a fitted variable (that is with vary = ``True``) will have the :attr:`value` attribute holding the best-fit value.
+Depending on the success of the fit and fitting algorithm used, it may also have attributes :attr:`stderr` and :attr:`correl`.

 .. attribute:: stderr